Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Siberian husky dog puppy eating a meat_Tati argent_shutterstock

-Image credit: Tati Argent, Shutterstock
+Image by: Tati Argent, Shutterstock

-Beef is another frequently-used protein in many commercial dog foods.
+Beef is another frequently used protein in many commercial dog foods.
 It gives your dog a healthy helping of much-needed vitamins, minerals, and protein while being a very affordable choice.

 There is some controversy on whether dogs can eat raw beef since there could carry unwanted bacteria and potential irritants.
 So, throwing your dog a piece of raw burger might not be worth the risk.
 Always make sure to consult with your vet and weigh your pros and cons.